NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 ### dotnet.exe CLI

-The .NET Core 2.0 CLI, `dotnet.exe`, works on all platforms (Windows, Mac, and Linux) and provides core  NuGet features, such as installing, restoring, and publishing packages. 'dotnet' provides direct integration with .NET Core project files (such as `.csproj`), which is helpful in most scenarios. `dotnet` is also built directly for each platform and does not require you to install Mono.
+The .NET Core 2.0 CLI, `dotnet.exe`, works on all platforms (Windows, Mac, and Linux) and provides core NuGet features such as installing, restoring, and publishing packages. `dotnet` provides direct integration with .NET Core project files (such as `.csproj`), which is helpful in most scenarios. `dotnet` is also built directly for each platform and does not require you to install Mono.

 Installation: